GuohaoDai/guohaodai.github.io/_pages/life.md

 ## About Me

 I am a compassionate person who cherishes my family and friends.
 I enjoy playing video games and watching TV shows on platforms like Netflix and others.
-The American pop culture has deeply influenced me.